Amber Hobson - Director

 Adrian began his training at the Teatro Colon in Buenos Aires where he was born, under the tutelage of Yura Dimitrievitch, Roberto Dimitrievitch and Vakhtang Chaboukiani.
 He continued his dance education in New York and Paris under George Balanchine, Alexander Minz and Raymond Franchetti.

-He has an extensive repertoire as a principle dancer and soloist appearing in all the major ballets throughout Europe, Argentina and Australia.
+He has an extensive repertoire as a principal dancer and soloist appearing in all the major ballets throughout Europe, Argentina and Australia.

 Adrian has choreographed and taught for many companies and schools around the world including Deutsche Oper Berlin, Germany, The Australian Ballet, Sydney Dance Company, Australian Dance Theatre, International Ballet Tokyo Japan and National Institute of Circus Arts.